angelo-tech-labs/enterprise-it-homelab/README.md

 **Domain:** `corp.example.com`
 **Network:** `10.10.10.0/24`

-The lab uses an internal Hyper-V network with NAT through the Windows host.
+The lab runs on an internal Hyper-V virtual switch, with the host providing connectivity for the VMs.

 ---

-## DC01 Network Configuration
+## DC01 Networking

-DC01 was configured with a static IP address and acts as the DNS server for the Active Directory domain.
+I gave DC01 a static IP so the domain controller and DNS server always stay at the same address.

-CLIENT01 uses DC01 for DNS so it can locate domain services and authenticate against `corp.example.com`.
+CLIENT01 uses DC01 as its DNS server.
+This is important because the client needs to find the Active Directory domain and its services through DNS.

 ![DC01 Network Configuration](screenshots/01-dc01-network.png)